egorsmkv/Scribosermo/dspol/README.md

 # Print important log infos (with additional lines before and after)
 cat log.txt | grep -B 7 -A 1 "Saved"

+# Run as detached process
+# (edit the run_container.sh file before: remove the "-it" flag and append training command, that training is directly started)
+nohup ./deepspeech-polyglot/run_container.sh > nohup.out 2>&1 &
 ```